 5.0 Units.
-Prerequisite: Math 103, or Math 103A and 103B, or Math 103X and 103Y.
+Prerequisite: Math 103 or 103AB or 103XY or satisfactory score on Math Assessment Test.
 Advisories: Biology 110 and 110L, Chemistry 131.
-Three lecture and two laboratory hours weekly.
+Three lecture and six laboratory hours weekly.

 This is the second in a three-semester sequence that is the equivalent of the majors' biology sequences at other colleges and universities.
 This semester covers basic topics in general ecology as well as fundamentals of anatomy, physiology, classification, evolution and ecology of the major groups of algae, plants and fungi.
-(CSU) AA/AS Area A, CSU Area B-2 or B-3, IGETC Area 5B
+(CSU/UC) AA/AS Area A, CSU Area B-2 and B-3, IGETC Area 5B